pylipp/sdd/README.md

 ### Optional

 1. The program shall install app dependencies using the distribution package manager if unavoidable.
-1. The program shall check for the availability of new app versions.
 1. The program shall provide useful output when a command fails.
 1. The program shall be configurable.
 1. The program shall provide functionality to list installed apps.
 1. The program shall provide functionality to list available apps.
 1. The program shall provide functionality to manage system configuration (e.g. enabling automatic mounting of USB devices).
+1. The program shall optionally output information about internal procedures.

 ## Project structure